Human Resources

 Yes.
 Salary referendum supplements provided to employees will be considered a portion of an eligible employee’s compensation and will be part of that employee’s salary for the purposes of Florida Retirement System (FRS), Social Security, Medicare, and other mandatory payroll contributions and deductions.

-Your total district years of service will be used to determine the salary referendum supplement regardless of your position.
+Your total district years of service will be used to determine your salary referendum supplement amount.
 This means current and previous district years where a year of service credit was earned.

-Total teaching years will be used to determine the RSS amount.
-This includes teaching experience with the district and outside of the district that has already been verified when employed.
+Total teaching years will be used to determine the salary referendum supplement amount.
+This includes teaching experience with the district and outside of the district that has already been verified.

 It is the employee's responsibility to provide required documentation in order to receive credit for previous work experience.
 Refer to this year's salary schedules for current rates of pay.